Deathspike/animesync/README.md

 Please note that removing a series **does NOT delete** downloaded files.

+### Filtering

+To avoid downloading every episode, you can run:

+    animesync download --skipDownload [seriesUrl...]

+Which generates tracking files in the `.animesync` folder of your library.
+Just delete a tracking file and run `animesync download [seriesUrl...`] to download the missing episodes.

 ## User Settings

 To check the settings, you can use: